 This is a very important aspect, in this case in regards to psycho-physical explanations of the world.
 We should always be wary of describing the world from outside of our own human groundedness and our needs.
 I mostly stand for such a statement in an epistemological sense, that we are never not human, our concepts are never devoid of a body, etc. We are always human, no matter how much we try to think the inhuman.
 What “human” in this sense means to me simply the experiencing entity we can see ourselves as, the way things appear to us, and how we interact with things with a particular directness and relationality.
 This is very important to realize, and to not lose track of in the psycho-physical scientific world explanations.
 All our scientific concepts are constructions, a constructivist social order.

-To have usefulness be the measurement of which to use in epistemological or ethical matters can be turned, I think, into a return or directedness of this to being useful in truth matters.
 “Is this description useful to show whether or not something is true?” could be the pragmatic epistemological questions.
 “Is this useful if we want to know this object?”
 In a way that is already how anyone interested in these questions operate, we’d spot it right away if something was not fruitful.
 But does “truth” have utility in itself?
-For philosophers like Descartes it was the starting point for a whole geometrical edifice, a ground certainty could build almost anything, in a mathematical manner, a move from axiom to elaborate proofs, and so on.
+For philosophers like Descartes it was the starting point for a whole geometrical edifice, a ground from certainty that could build almost anything, in a mathematical manner, a move from axiom to elaborate proofs, and so on.
 Is this not still possible?
 Have we absolutely forsaken this notion?
 Obviously there is no need to follow in the footsteps of mathematics, but would it not be possible to build proofs based on core truth-concepts.
 If there is a truth such that “when we see X we say ‘Z’”, is that not something we could work with?
 A solid knowledge of a predictable behavior.
 Or are we to skeptically approach this as well?
 Could there really be an axiomatic theory of truth with appeal to the self-evident?
 Whatever it could be it would be subject to the same pragmatist view of justification-based discourse, and I don’t see that as necessarily a problem, it simply displaces the goal of philosophy, a goal I don’t think is actually active in the mind of anyone doing philosophy, since all philosophy involves itself with is textual analysis and argumentation, even when it exlaims to unveil truth, the former is its actual societal act.